UKCloud/documentation/articles/azure/azs-how-create-spn-powershell.md

 # How to create a service principal name for Azure Stack Hub using PowerShell

-This document explains how to create a service principal name to manage Azure and Azure Stack Hub using PowerShell.
+This article explains how to create a service principal name (SPN) to manage Azure and Azure Stack Hub using PowerShell.

 It will guide you through the creation of: